ethereumjs/ethereumjs-monorepo/packages/statemanager/DEVELOPER.md

 ### Running Tests

 Tests can be found in the `tests` directory.
-The `API` of StateManager can be tested as:
+The StateManager can be tested as:
 `npm run test`

 ### CI Test Integration